Business Customer Email: When the Bee Stings Give Them Honey

 You Always Have a Choice

-I can tell you from experience that I get emails that sting on a regular basis because I have so many sites.
-In our rush-rush-rush culture, all too often emailers just blurt out what they perceive is happening.
+I can tell you from experience that I receive emails that sting regularly because I have numerous sites.
+However, unfortunately, in our culture of constant demands, emailers often blurt out what they perceive is happening.
 And rarely do they assume it has to do with anything they did or didn’t do.

 Your Business Email Address is Your Business

-This is even the case when emailing other business sites for partnerships, information or assistance.
-Or responding to those who approach you in less than a professional manner.
-Keep in mind that whenever you email anyone, anywhere for personal or business reasons, using your business email address reflects on your business!
+This is even the case when emailing other business sites for partnerships, information, or assistance, or when responding to those who approach you in a less-than-professional manner.
+Remember that whenever you email anyone, anywhere, for personal or business reasons, using your business email address reflects on your business.

-By not making assumptions in an accusatory tone and just asking for help first lends to a positive initial impression.
-Of course the staples including a nice greeting, a coherent message and a “Thank you in advance for your anticipated assistance!” requires minimal effort and not worth the risk ignoring these basics can produce.
+Not making assumptions in an accusatory tone and asking for help first lends to a positive initial impression.
+Then, of course, the staples, including a friendly greeting, a coherent message, and a “Thank you in advance for your help!” require minimal effort.
+Avoid the risk of ignoring these basics, as they can have negative consequences.

-When it comes to your business email activities, never cut corners because you are in a rush or because you are assuming.
-Refrain from typing cryptic sentences and hitting Send in lieu of taking the necessary time to communicate with clarity.
+When it comes to your business email activities, never cut corners because you are in a rush or you’re making assumptions.
+For example, refrain from typing cryptic sentences and hitting send; instead, take the necessary time to communicate clearly, point by point, concern by concern.